AmbireTech/adex-protocol/README.md

 It is a smart contract that allows the users of the Platform (publishers/advertisers) to:

+* Create a smart account with an email address only
 * Use many devices (e.g. PC, mobile, HW wallet) as one identity, without having to share the same private key between them (essentially a multisig)
 * Interact with the Ethereum network without needing to have ETH: fees can be paid in USDC or another ERC20 token
 * Allow certain actions to be scheduled/performed automatically without needing them to be online, for example withdrawing funds from OUTPACE channels (called "sweeping" to distinguish it from actual withdrawing)